 6.1 Elections shall be held annually on or before July 1 -- timed to permit the seating of the persons elected at the ICANN annual meeting.
 Sixty (60) days in advance of the date of the election, the Chair shall issue a call for nominations (including self-nominations) for members of the NARALO to serve on the ALAC and, if there is an opening for that year, the NomCom and to fill the Chair and the Secretariat positions.
 The nomination and acceptance period shall be open for at least thirty (30) days.

-6.2 After the close of the nomination period, the General Assembly shall a formal vote managed by At-Large Staff to elect the one NARALO member on the ALAC and of the NomCom, if any, and the positions of Chair and Secretariat.
+6.2 After the close of the nomination period, the General Assembly shall issue a formal vote managed by At-Large Staff to elect the one NARALO member on the ALAC and of the NomCom, if any, and the positions of Chair and Secretariat.

 6.2.1 In the event of a tie vote for an ALAC or NomCom member, the Chair shall cast the tie-breaking vote.